PedanticHacker/ReChess/README.md

 ## Is that it?

-There are also some additional features that you get.
-You can:
+There are also many functionalities you can utilize:

-- navigate through move history by scrolling your mouse wheel upwards or downwards, or making a corresponding touchpad gesture, and play the game from whatever historic move onwards, if you like
+- navigate through move history by scrolling your mouse wheel upwards or downwards, or making a corresponding touchpad gesture, and play a game from whatever historic move onwards, if you like
 - play against the latest official version of the Stockfish chess engine
 - analyze a chessboard position